Where to Mount a Weather Station

 Elevation and Proximity to Ground – Level Phenomena

 On the other hand, it’s important not to place the weather station too high either.
-Different wind patterns and airflows may influence very high places.
-These do not always show the usual local weather.
-In hilly or mountainous areas, placing a weather station on a hilltop can provide different readings.
-It can show varying wind speeds and directions.
-These readings may not match what happens in nearby towns or farms.
+Different wind patterns and airflows can affect very high places.
+These do not always show the normal local weather.

 Surrounding Terrain and Obstructions

-The surrounding terrain and structures can have a profound impact on weather measurements.
-Avoid mounting the weather station near large buildings, trees, or other tall obstructions.
-These can disrupt wind patterns, causing turbulence and inaccurate wind speed and direction readings.
 For example, if a weather station is too close to a tall building, the wind can change direction.
 This can create fake gusts or lower wind speeds that do not show the real wind conditions.
-Similarly, trees can block wind and also influence temperature and humidity readings due to their transpiration and shading effects.
+Trees can block wind.
+They also change temperature and humidity through transpiration and shading.

 Proximity to Heat Sources

-Heat sources can distort temperature readings, making them unreliable.
-Keep the weather station away from things like air conditioning units, heating vents, chimneys, and paved surfaces.
-These surfaces can absorb and hold heat.
-For example, an air conditioning unit always blows out warm air.
 If a weather station is close by, the temperature sensor will show higher values.
 Paved areas, like driveways and parking lots, can get much hotter than the air around them during the day.
-This heat can affect the temperature readings of nearby weather stations.
+This heat can change the temperature readings at nearby weather stations.

 Exposure to Sunlight and Rain